11th Airborne Division: Twenty-first century

-On 5 May 2022, during a hearing of the Senate Armed Services Committee, Army Secretary Christine Wormuth and Army Chief of Staff General James McConville announced that U.S. Army Alaska would be reflagged as the 11th Airborne Division.
-According to Wormuth and McConville, the goals of the redesignation are to give the Alaska based forces a better sense of purpose and identity during a time of a spike in suicides.
+In May 2022, during a hearing of the Senate Armed Services Committee, Army Secretary Christine Wormuth and Army Chief of Staff General James McConville announced that U.S. Army Alaska would be reflagged as the 11th Airborne Division.
+According to Wormuth and McConville, the goals of the redesignation are to give the Alaska-based forces a better sense of purpose and identity during a time of a spike in suicides.
 The redesignation is also meant to give a focus to the Army's Arctic strategy.
-U.S. Senator Dan Sullivan of Alaska said “This is a historic development for our Alaska-based military, redesignating U.S. Army Alaska under the 11th Airborne Division banner presents a dual opportunity for our country—renewing the spirit and purpose of our Alaska-based soldiers by connecting them with this division’s proud and storied history, and better fulfilling America’s role as an Arctic nation.”
-Major General Brian S. Eifler, the 11th Airborne Division's commanding general, has shared with the press the basic outline of the division stating, “There's no other formation that's going to look like it, nor have the same mission.”
+U.S. Senator Dan Sullivan of Alaska said "This is a historic development for our Alaska-based military, redesignating U.S. Army Alaska under the 11th Airborne Division banner presents a dual opportunity for our country—renewing the spirit and purpose of our Alaska-based soldiers by connecting them with this division's proud and storied history, and better fulfilling America's role as an Arctic nation."
+Major General Brian S. Eifler, the first 11th Airborne Division commanding general since reactivation, shared with the press the basic outline of the division stating, "There's no other formation that's going to look like it, nor have the same mission."

 On June 6, 2022, during separate ceremonies, the 1st Stryker Brigade Combat Team and 4th Infantry Brigade Combat Team (Airborne), 25th Infantry Division were reflagged to the 1st Infantry Brigade Combat Team and 2nd Infantry Brigade Combat Team (Airborne), 11th Airborne Division respectively.
 All units from the former U.S. Army Alaska were absorbed under the new division.
 It was also announced that the 1st Infantry Brigade would divest its Strykers.
 Following these changes, the brigade would test several new vehicles to include the Cold-Weather All-Terrain Vehicle (CATV) to replace the former Strykers.
 The division's 2nd Brigade would remain largely unchanged.

-According to MG Eifler, the division will take time to be fully realized, but force structure currently consists of the following units: